serloaiza/github-slideshow/_posts/0000-01-02-serloaiza.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-this is my own text
+This is my own slide modified by serloaiza
 Use the left arrow to go back!